Pittsburgh Family Law Mediation Lawyers

 Often, in cases regarding custody, parents who mediate may not have any issues at all in deciding who is to have custody and with which parent the child or children will spend time.
 Often these parents already know, and really don’t desire the Court or a mediator to intervene in this particular aspect of their divorce case.
 In that event, custody can stay a personal issue and may only be tangentially mentioned in an overall agreement.

-Contact us now for alternative resolution methods to your divorce in PA!
+Contact us by calling (412) 281-1988 today for alternative resolution methods to your divorce in PA!

 Mediating Child Support